IP Protection Matters

 Giachino (04:38.0342 - 05:07.0529)

-So you mentioned this idea of exclusive control, and I think that You know, quite a few folks are confused about what's meant by that exclusivity, thinking that it's lifetime exclusivity to that patent and it not being able to be, you know, a future innovator, not being able to Um, use that innovation to build upon it, which is absolutely not the case, correct?
+You mentioned this idea of exclusive control.
+I think that quite a few folks are confused about what's meant by that exclusivity.
+Thinking that it's lifetime exclusivity to that patent and it not being able to be a future innovator or not being able to use that innovation to build upon it, which is absolutely not the case.
+Correct?

-You don't have a monopoly over a patented invention any more than you have a monopoly over your house.
-You know, in a sense, when you own a house, houses are unique.
-It might be in a unique location or unique architecture, so there may be, it may be one of a kind, but there are many other houses, and it's the same with patented inventions.
-Uh, the fact that they exist, first of all shows people something is possible, and it Often inspires other innovators to to innovate around that patent, which is what we call the design around function of patents.
-It shows people the way, teaches them how to either build on the invention or invent their own thing that's similar to it, um, but eventually, uh, not only do we learn from the patent, but eventually it enters the public domain, uh, and, and A great example of this is generic drugs.
+A great example of this is generic drugs.
 Every drug on the market today, every generic drug, and over 90% of prescriptions in the United States are filled by generic drugs.
-Every one of those started as a patented drug, and they, they don't stay exclusive very long.
+Every one of those started as a patented drug, and they don't stay exclusive very long.
 The average exclusivity is about 12 to 14 years because it takes a long time to develop a drug and get it approved.
-Um, so the, the deal we get as the public is for 12 to 14 years, yes, we, we have a brand name drug. that cost more, but after that it's a generic, and we wouldn't get any of those generics without brand name drugs that are patented.
+So the deal we get as the public is for 12 to 14 years we have a brand name drug that cost more, but after that it's a generic.
+We wouldn't get any of those generics without brand name drugs that are patented.
 It just would never happen.
-So this innovation, the patented innovation is a pipeline to teaching people how to do things, and it's a pipeline to inexpensive public domain inventions that we all benefit from.
+So this innovation, the patented innovation, is a pipeline to teaching people how to do things, and it's a pipeline to inexpensive public domain inventions that we all benefit from.

 Giachino (07:18.0989 - 07:52.0179)